Push for police oversight funding continues as councilors prepare to vote on FY 2023 budget

 “According to our research, every major city that you all have told us has awesome Real Time Information Centers also have independent oversight,” said Councilor Lori Decter Wright.
 “Most of them had it in place beforehand.
 Birmingham put it in after the fact one year later, because of the demand of the community for that balance.”

-The Office of the Independent Monitor was first proposed by Bynum in January 2019, but disagreements among councilors over how the program should operate — and what powers it should be granted — have left the proposal in limbo.
+The Office of the Independent Monitor was first proposed by Bynum in January 2019, but disagreements among councilors over how such a program should operate — and what powers it should be granted — have left the proposal in limbo.

 Bynum’s OIM proposal was budgeted at approximately $500,000 a year.
 The working group’s OIM recommendation — one of 11 it offered to improve transparency and accountability in the Police Department — put the figure closer to $750,000.